cali-gian/galaxy-landing/README.md

   # Galaxy Landing Page

-  HTML code for the landing page
+  HTML code for the landing page of galaxydo.xyz